rhhsstuco/ranked-choice-runner/README.md

 The configuration of the runner is determined using a `config.json` file located alongside the `main.py` file.
-The configuration files specifies the path to the input and output file, and metadata about each position.
+The configuration files specifies the path to the input, reference, output file, and metadata about each position.
 The configuration schema is as follows:

 * `source`: `string`
-  * The path to the input `.csv` file.
+  * The path to the input `.csv` file. **View the format down below**.
+  * The source contains the raw ballot information
+* `reference`: `string`
+  * The path to the reference `.csv` file. **View the format down below**.
+  * The reference contains a mapping of emails to grades in order to filter out invalid ballots.
 * `output`: `string`
   * The path to the output `.txt` file.
 * `threshold`: `number`